 Even if your dog is used to having her fur dried with a hair dryer, she will not want to be away from her puppies that long and will only get upset.

-A day after your dog has given birth, take her to the vet to be checked to make sure she has not retained any placentas.
+Within 24 hours of having her pups, take her to the vet to be checked to make sure she has not retained any placentas.

 I always leave the puppies at home, rather than take them with her, due to not wanting them to be exposed to any germs.
 I leave them on a heating pad for warmth, making sure they can crawl off of it if they get to hot.